MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 and not higher because we saw that the resultant pictures were too deformed, and thus could maybe mislead our model.

+> describe the pre-processing steps you needed (e.g., resizing, normalization, filtering of collected images, perhaps you discarded some data).
+Describe the train, validation and test datasets split.

 # Model creation

+In order to find our model, we proceeded the same way as for all the precedent labs: trying something and then find tune until we get acceptable results (plot, confusion matrix, etc...).

+We had issues finding the right model.
+Our results were sometimes good with the train set and validation set but then terrible with the app on the mobile device.
+It was also confusing to find the right parameters and layers configurations.
+Adding layer or neuron seemed to just make things worse, as did removing layers or neurons.

+> a.
+What hyperparameters did you choose (nb epochs, optimizer, learning rate, ...) ?

+> b.
+What is the architecture of your final model ?
+How many trainable parameters does it have?

+> c.
+How did you perform the transfer learning ?
+Explain why did you use transfer learning, e.g., what is the advantage of using transfer learning for this problem and why it might help ?

+Transfert learning is extremely valuable as it allows us to leverage the power of another model that is already trained.
+We are using MobileNet V2, a convolutional network optimised for mobile devices.
+The first layers are the pre-trained layers of MobileNet on top of which we add our layers which are the only one that are being trained.
+Transfer learning works because many layers do the same things on any model, that is, extracting low level features (for example edges), and medium level features (for example shapes) which are common to any images.
+Without transfer learning, we would have to train our model every time for this same task.

 We tried a lot of different variation.
 We started with very simple architectures like a single layer of 20 neurons, 2 layers, 3 layers.
 We also tried 250